travlr-archived/CodeDepot/README.rst

 cryptocurrency will be at the center of a well considered autonomous economic model of incentives and disincentives formulated by the community.

-As with other aspects of this proposal, an emphasis for thought leaders to be engaged in these models is vehemently sought after and strongly encouraged.
+As with other aspects of this proposal, an emphasis for community thought leaders to be engaged in the formulation of these models is sought after and strongly encouraged.
-Please join the CodeDepot community!

 Currency Model